 - Supported by your tutor at any time via the ‘Ask the tutor email’

-For further information, see the brochure and timetable below.
+For further information and dates, see the brochure below.

 Your expert tutor will provide you with assessment preparation techniques, tutor structured solutions and assessment question practice that are specifically tailored to meet your needs.